What Could Be Better…

 Last fall Rod Stewart said he was winding up his residency at Caesar’s in Vegas.
 So I told the web gal to book his last show as I thought it’d be fun to attend his final gig.
 But wouldn’t you know while reading online on the day of the concert Stewart announced he was signing on for some more Vegas dates in 2025 and then two hours later, his final concert got cancelled due to his Covid problems..
 D’oh!!!
 Oh well, let’s shoot for a 2025 show next spring!!

 One admirable thing about the Stones, they’ve never milked it and joke about it when they get asked if it’s their last tour.
-When asked why they keep touring, Keith Richards had a great, answer, “why quit something you love to do?”
+When asked why they keep touring, Keith Richards had a great answer, “why quit something you love to do?”
 Exactly.
 It’s why I’ll keep writing about food and wine until I kick it.. because I love it.

 As for eating wise, we had a fine lunch at Eataly marketplace located in front of the Park MGM.
-At La Rosticceria we had some tasty meatballs, calamari and nice rotisserie chicken combined with some undercooked roast potatoes and nicely roast vegetables.
+At La Rosticceria we had some tasty meatballs, calamari and nice rotisserie chicken combined with some undercooked roast potatoes and nicely roasted vegetables.
 A gelato from Il Gelato for the web gal and an IPA from Gran Caffè Milano for the Insider made it a great mid-day meal, in a break from the brutal heat shimmering off the Strip.

 Next day we stuck to the air conditioned comfort of the Venetian complex and had an Italian lunch at Trattoria Reggiano where we left stuffed after scrumptious courses of house made garlic knots bread, calamari, meatballs and frutti de mare pasta.
 Fine food, but what really impressed was the great service we got as our ebullient waiter kept returning to our table to make sure we were happy and made the dining experience fun.
 For dinner, I emailed my buddy, Vegas food critic, John Curtas, if we should go to Picasso?
 He replied that it was highly overrated and spend my money elsewhere.
 Thanks.
 Good to know.